gu-ma/Neural-Metal/readme.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](http://opensource.org/licenses/MIT)
 [![Twitter](https://img.shields.io/twitter/url/https/github.com/webslides/webslides.svg?style=social)](https://twitter.com/g_massol)

-<img alt="Litmus" src="img/NeuralMetal@2x.gif" width="884" height="480" border="0">

-***:warning: Work in progress :warning:***
-***This is an experimental project that need to be updated so use at your own risk***

 Scrape, Download, Categorize and convert midi files into abc files.
 The midifiles are separated by instrument which can then be used to train LSTM/RNN models.

+<img alt="Litmus" src="img/NeuralMetal@2x.gif" width="884" height="480" border="0">

+***:warning: Work in progress: This is an experimental project that need to be updated so use at your own risk:warning:***

 The scraping is done on 2 websites: [midimelody.ru](http://en.midimelody.ru/) (metal music mostly) and [ninsheetmusic.org](http://www.ninsheetmusic.org/) (Nintendo Sheet Music)